 There’s a common thing with rolling Jiu-Jitsu attacks across all academies in the world.
 Well, around most, at least.
 White belts try to do them every chance they get.
 Of course, they do the horrible job of doing anything but getting stuck.
 Most old-school black belts fringe at the sight of white belts (or most other students) attempting such moves.
 And purple and brown belt competitors who follow modern BJJ simply thrive with them.
 While this is not a situation common to all, it is a pretty usual one.
 And it shouldn’t be.
 Not for all rolling Jiu=Jitsu attacks.

-The things that make white belts stuck like fish in a net, is the same that makes black belts cringe.
+The things that make white belts stuck like fish in a net are the same that make black belts cringe.
 Rolling Jiu-Jitsu attacks do not always work, even if black belts are performing them.
 The reason for this is that some attacks are far from high percentage moves.
-This, in turn, raises the questions which of the rolling attacks are worth your time?
+This, in turn, raises the question of which of the rolling attacks are worth your time?
 Well, the old BJJ mantra “when in doubt, go with basics” is the answer here.

 While rolling attacks do seem impressive and cool, they also need to be effective.
 By effective, I mean land you in a better position than your starting one.
 The best outcome is getting a submission straight away, but this is not always possible.
 The key is in finding a balance between rolling and having a clear-cut purpose for doing so.

 Rolling as an attack is not an easy thing to do.
 While there are some rolling Jiu-Jitsu attacks that really work, they’re not for beginners.
 So, white and blue belts, stay away from rolling attacks, at least for the time being.